wlidBirmou/ALFrame/README.md

 # ALFrame
-An easy to use API permitting generating a java object representing  frame pattern  received through a network or from another source
+Permit converting a raw frame received through a network, into a Java Object.

 ### Example 1:
 `String frame="first%78%12547 Kg%04-20-17%16:13:19%211 int"`

-The frame can be composed of differents tockens representing information, each tocken is delimited from the other one by a delimiter.
+The received frame is composed of differents tockens representing information, each tocken is delimited from the other one by a delimiter.
 In the example 1:
 - "%" represente the delimiter
 - tockens are:  "first", "78", "12547", "04-20-17", "16:13:19", "211 int"
-tockens can have various of type: Integer, Double, String, date, time, BitSet
+- tockens can have various of type: Integer, Double, String, date, time, BitSet

-Here is an example of how convert the frame to a Java object with ALFrame API:

-Here are the few steps to convert any received frame that follow one
+Here are the four steps to follow, in order to convert any received frame into Java object

-1. We begin by creating a class that extends the abstract class `ALFrame`

-`class CustromFrame extends ALFrame`
+1. Create class that extends the abstract class `ALFrame` `class CustromFrame extends ALFrame`

-2. We have to override the abstract method:
+2.Override the abstract method:

 `protected void parseFrame(String[] tockensArray)`

-Where the parameter `tockensArray` represente all the tockens, indexed in the same order they appear in the frame
+Where the parameter `tockensArray` represente all the frame tockens, indexed in the same order that they appear in the frame

-3. Inside the `parseFrame` method, we match each tocken with his associated class
+3. Inside the `parseFrame` method, we match each tocken with his ALFrame API associated class:
 - `StringFrameTocken` for a `String`.
 - `IntegerFrameTocken` for an `Integer`.
 - `DoubleFrameTocken` for a `Double`.